medik8s/docs/remediation/poison-pill/how-it-works.md

 ## An API-server failure
 If there's an api-server failure, which means that all nodes can't access the api-server, we don't want to reboot.
-It would create an uncessary reboot storm in the cluster.
+It would create an unnecessary reboot storm in the cluster.

 ![poison-pill-api-server-failure.png](../../images/poison-pill-api-server-failure.png)